Patrickdoranlearning/hortitrack/PLANS.md

     *   Use the device's camera.
     *   Store images securely using a cloud service like Firebase Storage.

-### AI Enhancements:
+### AI Enhancements (IPM / Plant Health Module)

 *   **AI-Powered Growth Rate Analysis:**
+    *   This feature will be part of the future **IPM / Plant Health Module**.
-    *   Use a multi-modal AI (like Gemini) to compare two "Grower Photos" from different dates.
+    *   It will use a multi-modal AI (like Gemini) to compare two "Grower Photos" from different dates.
     *   The AI will analyze and report on changes in size, biomass, and foliage density, providing quantifiable growth data.
     *   Requires consistent photo-taking, potentially using a reference object for scale.